On this page

 - make it last: select materials and design styles that will promote durability and longer use of the garment.
 Try not to design fads as these will inevitably end up in landfill

-- enhance recyclability: by selecting materials that can be easily recycled, or by designing the product so it has a timeless style, you will decrease its environmental impact
+- enhance recyclability: selecting materials that can be easily recycled, or designing the product so it has a timeless style, will decrease its environmental impact

 - less is more: reduce the ecological footprint of your product by designing patterns to use up as much of the fabric as possible.
 Also reduce hems and seams etc. where possible